 Before we begin, I must say that this is a post-processing tutorial is my own style.
-I never went to a seminar or buy any of those tutorial.
+I never went to a seminar or buy any of those tutorials.
 Because I’m a cheapass and love free things.
 This tutorial is created based only on my own experience.
 So it probably kinda different than how it usually been done…I think (I never saw another before).

 For this tutorial, I use a simple architecture photo, a straightforward architecture photography.
 No complicate composition.

 Adobe Photoshop Lightroom CC

 First, import the photo into Lightroom.
 It can be done by click menu File->import photos and videos (ctrl+shift+i) select the photo and click Import.
 Or you can just simply drag your photo to Library Module.
 And then the photo added to Lightroom.

 Go to Develop Module to begin the editing.

 I always begin by going to Lens Correction box and click on Enable Profile Corrections and Remove Chromatic Aberration box.
 And then Upright Selection by clicking the few options (I choose auto).

 And then I did my basic adjustment.
 First, convert into Black & White.
 Then decrease the highlight to the lowest and increase the shadow to the highest.
 Then adjust the white and black.
 What I’m looking for is a good balance tone in the entire part of the photo.

 Then remove some distraction that you can see in the picture.
 There I can see a bird and a lens dust.